Benchmarking Augmentation Methods for Learning Robust Navigation Agents: the Winning Entry of the 2021 iGibson Challenge: CONCLUSION AND FUTURE WORK

 \section{CONCLUSION AND FUTURE WORK}

-In this work, we propose a set of techniques to improve the performance of visual navigation in dynamic scenarios with interactable objects or moving pedestrians.
-Our first idea is to use large-scale reinforcement learning by leveraging a Habitat simulator, which is $30$ times faster than iGibson and highly scalable.
-In addition, we train a more robust agent using the domain-specific data augmentation of adding more pedestrians to environments.
-We show that our approach can learn effective agents from a large scale of data while overcoming the sim-to-sim gap.
-We also demonstrate that the proposed domain-specific data augmentation can improve the agents' performance in all three tasks, PointNav, InteractiveNav, and SocialNav, even when training scenes are scarce.
+In this work, we conducted a systematic analysis on augmentation methods to improve the performance of deep reinforcement learning methods for visual navigation tasks: PointNav, SocialNav, and InteractiveNav.
+We show that the dynamic obstacle augmentation approach detailed in this work can significantly improve test-time generalization, be synergistically combined with image augmentation methods for further improvements in success, and are more robust to sim-to-sim transfer than image augmentation methods.

 There are several directions in which our work can be extended.
 We suspect that while using dynamic pedestrians can boost performance, overcrowding can make the agent overly conservative and result in suboptimal behaviors.
-In the future, we plan to introduce curriculum learning to gradually increase the number of pedestrians during training, in order to find or potentially increase the number of pedestrians that will maximize performance.
+In the future, we plan to introduce curriculum learning to gradually increase the number of pedestrians during training, in order to potentially increase the number of pedestrians that will maximize performance.

 We also plan to investigate sim-to-real transfer of the proposed technique by deploying it to real-world with pedestrians.
-However, we expect that the sim-to-real gap will lead to significant drops in performance, especially since the pedestrians that we use within the simulator are single rigid bodies (i.e., limbs are not independently animated).
+However, we expect that the sim-to-real gap will lead to significant drops in performance, especially because pedestrians used within simulation are single rigid bodies (i.e., limbs are not independently animated).
 This could be addressed by adding more realistic motions and gestures for simulated humans to reduce the sim-to-real gap.